WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 * **`--ssl`** Specify this parameter if you want to establish an SSL connection to LiveData Migrator.
 Enable [Server SSL](./configuration-ldm.md#server-ssl) on the LiveData Migrator service before using this parameter.
 * **`--port`** The LiveData Migrator port to connect on (default is `18080`).
 * **`--timeout`** Define the connection timeout in milliseconds.
 Set this parameter to override the default connection timeout of 5 minutes (300000ms).
+* **`--user`** The user name to use for authenticating to the LiveData Migrator service.
+Used only when the LiveData Migrator instance has basic authentication enabled.
+You will still be prompted to provide the user password.

 #### Example